acrenwelge/acrenwelge.github.io/_posts/2016-12-11-pomodoro-clock.md

 ### Working with the HTML5 Canvas API
 This is also one of my first projects to work on the HTML5 Canvas API, which lets us draw some cool things on the `<canvas>` element.
-First, we have to grab the DOM element with Javascript, get the context (2D in this case, since we want to draw a flat object), and set the height and width of the canvas (this defines the window in which we'll draw the clock):
+First, we have to grab the DOM element with JavaScript, get the context (2D in this case, since we want to draw a flat object), and set the height and width of the canvas (this defines the window in which we'll draw the clock):
 {% highlight js %}